opensourcewebsite-org/opensourcewebsite-org/INSTALL.md

 ## Telegram bots

-We recommend use [ngrok - secure introspectable tunnels to localhost](https://ngrok.com), for local development and testing of bots.
+We recommend use [ngrok - secure introspectable tunnels to localhost](https://ngrok.com), for local development and testing of Telegram bots.
 Telegram webhooks require your URL to be public and secure (HTTPS). ngrok is a tool that exposes your local environment to the world.

 - Set `baseUrl` in `params.php` for your ngrok https url.
 - Create a new record in `bot` table in MySQL database, with `status` = 0, or use console command to add new bot: